Sinyavino offensive

-The Sinyavino offensives were a serie of Soviet offensives in 1941–1943 during World War II around the Sinyavino Heights, east of Leningrad, to lift the Siege of Leningrad.
+The Sinyavino offensives were a series of Soviet offensives in 1941–1943 during World War II around the Sinyavino Heights, east of Leningrad, to lift the Siege of Leningrad.
 The area was only fully liberated during the Leningrad–Novgorod offensive in January 1944.

 List of battles

 First Sinyavino offensive (1941)

 The first Sinyavino offensive was a Soviet counterattack during the German Encirclement of Leningrad between 10 and 26 September 1941.
 It was executed by the 54th Army which attacked from the east and by the Leningrad Front's 115th Rifle Division and 4th Marines Brigade which attacked from the region of Nevskaya Dubrovka in Leningrad.
-The 54th Army Detachment advanced some 6-10 km, but was then surrounded and nearly entirely destroyed.
+The 54th Army Detachment advanced some 6–10 km, but was then surrounded and nearly entirely destroyed.
 The Leningrad Front troops made a forced crossing over the Neva River and occupied the Neva Bridgehead, but failed to advance any further.
 The Commander of the 54th Army, Marshal Grigory Kulik was relieved of command for the failure.